 .wopitest file extension just like all other

-file extensions supported by Office Online and included in WOPI discovery.
+file extensions supported by Office for the web and included in WOPI discovery.
 This is especially important

 while testing, since it provides any user a quick and easy way to execute the validation test suite.

 Office for the web will do some basic validation (e.g. confirm the file really has the